-Australia is overlooked as a horse racing mecca.
-Founded as a penal colony, Australia soon developed a passion for the ponies, which helped shape the nation’s culture and sports heritage.
+Australia is not known as a haven for horse racing.
+Founded as a convict settlement, Australia soon developed a passion for horse racing that helped shape both the culture and sporting heritage of this nation.

-The scope of racebook betting in Australia is enormous, with markets dedicated to flat tracks, harness racing, and jump racing.
-A majority of citizens from down under are sports gamblers, and the races are so popular that the evening news often streams live from the track for updates.
+Racebook betting in Australia covers a wide area, with markets dedicated to flat tracks, harness racing and jumps racing.
+Most Australians are sports bettors, and the races are so popular that the evening news often broadcasts live from the track for updates.

 Rank | VA Betting Site | Sign Up Bonus | Get Started |